 The Broadmoor ~ for the Penultimate Resort Experience

 Are you looking for a long luxurious getaway weekend?
 Or perhaps the ideal spot to celebrate a special occasion with your family?
 Or maybe you are seeking the ultimate in adventure experiences.
 And who would not be interested in superb food and wines along with lots of pampering?

 We recently returned from four glorious days at The Broadmoor in Colorado Springs, and I can tell you without hesitation, that we enjoyed the penultimate resort experience.
 So good in fact, that whenever I now find my mind slipping into reverie, it is the spectacular Broadmoor about which I’m daydreaming.
-Whether you like the tempo easy and relaxing, or full of excitement, whether you are looking to kindle a romance or just have great fun with your family or friends, if you are seeking la crème de la crème, my reply would simply be … try The Broadmoor.
+Whether you like the tempo easy and relaxing, or full of excitement, whether you are looking to rekindle a romance or just have great fun with your family or friends, if you are seeking la crème de la crème, my reply would simply be … try The Broadmoor.

 Why indeed?
 One of only 11 resorts in the world to receive the Forbes Triple 5-Star rating … specifically, a 5-Star rating for the hotel, a second 5-Star award for its signature restaurant the Penrose Room, and a third 5-Star award for its spa, the Spa at the Broadmoor … The Broadmoor holds the unique distinction of consistently receiving this industry accolade from Forbes and its predecessor publications for the past 57 years, a record which outshines any other hotel in the awards’ history.

 Yet this illustrious resort, identified by The National Trust as an “Historic Hotel of America”, remains unpretentious and does not rest on its laurels.
 Far from it.
 Let me tell you why I am so enchanted and bewitched by this property.